mikeizbicki/ucr-cs100/textbook/tools/latex/README.md

 If we succeed at the previous steps, it's time to do some commits.
 But first, we need to add the files to the staging area of git.
 Remember!
 We should commit ONLY source code, README and LICENSE files.
-NEVER add executable and log files.
+This is, do not add pdf files.
 In the following example we are going to create some tags and branches just to exemplify the usage of `gitdags` that comes next.

 ```